-The school keeps a record of all safety incidents that result in injury to anyone on campus or at official Vicars School events at an off-site location.
-Tracking these incidents allows us to help reduce the risk of future accidents and injuries.
+The school keeps a record of all safety incidents that result in threat or injury to anyone on campus or at official Vicars School events at an off-site location.
+Tracking safety incidents allows us to help reduce future risk.

-Students who are involved in an incident that results in injury must inform a faculty or staff member as soon as possible.
-They will be asked to complete a Safety Incident Report.
+Anyone who is involved in a safety incident must inform a faculty or staff member as soon as possible.
+They will be asked to complete an Incident Report or Health Incident Report.

-Reporting and appropriate documentation are required immediately so campus administration, can, when necessary, take appropriate steps to investigate and respond appropriately.
+Reporting and appropriate documentation are required immediately so campus administration can, when necessary, take appropriate steps to investigate and respond appropriately.